nardyjh/python-api-challenge/README.md

 VacationPy provides a map with markers representing ideal vacation spots based on weather conditions.
 Hovering over a marker shows details about the city, hotel name, and more.

-### Contributing
-Contributions are welcome!

-### License
+### Author & Acknowledgments
+Jorge Nardy

-This project is licensed under the University of Toronto.
+Data provided by University of Toronto.